CollapseLabs/gardening-for-engineers/README.md

 *[Soil pH](#pH)* is sometimes called a “master variable” as it affects the solubility of soil nutrients (among other things, including microbial activity) and therefore nutrient availability, hence plant growth.

 Air *humidity*, *wind*, and *[temperature](#🌡-Temperature)* all affect the rate of transpiration and also therefore nutrient uptake and plant growth.
 For this reason, poor ventilation actually can result in nutrient deficiencies.

+On the other hand, excessive ventilation decreases relative humidity which, in combination with heating the cooler incoming air (air holds more water at warmer temperatures), can increase transpiration, which decreases plant temperature and increases ambient humidity, resulting in a vicious cycle.
+Alternatively, if transpiration occurs to the extent that there is not enough water in the plant (e.g. during peak hours of the day), then stomata (microscopic openings on the undersides of leaves) will close, which increases leaf temperatures and decreases CO₂ exchange… [1]

+Humidity can be reduced in three ways: 1) heating (air holds more water at warmer temperatures), 2) ventilation ("out"), and 3)  condensation ("in").

 Environments: